angrycat9000/webapp-menu/README.md

 npm install --save webapp-menu
 ```

-In your Javascript file include the module:
+Include the file in your code:

 ```javascript
 import Menu from 'webapp-menu';